 What is GERD?

-Gastroesophageal Reflux Disease (or GERD) effects over 160 million people and happens when stomach acid & food flow backwards up into the esophagus instead of down into the stomach
+Gastroesophageal Reflux Disease (or GERD) affects over 160 million people and happens when stomach acid & food flow backwards up into the esophagus instead of down into the stomach

 Nausea & vomitting